alvachien/achihui/src/design.md

 There are several common parts which need be documented.

+### Base Model

+There is a base class BaseModel which defined the following methods
+* onSetData: parse the data fetched from API and translate into attributes for UI;
+* writeJSONString: construct the string which can be sent to API, it depends on writeJSONObject;
+* writeJSONObject: also prepared for sending data to API;
+* onVerify: verify the data;

 ### Key of Learning History
 The learning history has a combined key:
 * User